-The Trustees present their annual report together with the financial statements and auditor's report of Hodgson Academy for the period from the 1st September 2020 to the 31st August 2021.
+The Trustees present their annual report together with the financial statements and auditor's report of Hodgson Academy for the period from the 1st September 2021 to the 31st August 2022.
 The annual report serves the purposes of both a Trustees' report, and a directors' report including a strategic report under company law.

 The Academy Trust operates an Academy for pupils aged 11 to 16 serving a catchment area mainly in the Wyre and Blackpool districts.
-It has a pupil capacity of 1125 and had a roll of 1122 on the October 2021 school census.
-Appeals for places were lower during the last academic year but the traditional appeals for places for the new year 7 intake were once again likely impacted upon by the Covid-19 lockdown.
+It has a pupil capacity of 1125 and had a roll of 1120 on the October 2022 school census.
+The Academy Trust was oversubscribed for places in the new Year 7 for September 2022 and during the course of year in excess of 30 appeals were held for places at the school.

-1.Structure, Governance and Management
+1. Structure, Governance and Management